 An actuarial valuation of the Pennsylvania Public School Employees' Retirement System (Retirement System or PSERS) is performed annually to measure the ongoing costs and progress towards the funding goals of the Retirement System over time.
-The most recent actuarial valuation was completed as of June 30, 2016.
+The most recent actuarial valuation was completed as of June 30, 2017.
 The financing objective of the Retirement System is to:

-- Fully fund all current costs based on the normal contribution rate determined under the funding method, - Liquidate the unfunded accrued liability based on level percentage of pay amortization schedules required by the Public School Employees' Retirement Code, 24 Pa.
+- Fully fund all current costs based on the normal contribution rate determined under the funding method, and - Liquidate the unfunded accrued liability based on level percentage of pay amortization schedules required by the Public School Employees' Retirement Code, 24 Pa.
 C.S. §8101 et. seq.
 (Retirement Code) as amended by Act 2010-120, which requires amortization over 24 years of the unfunded accrued liability as of June 30, 2010, and of each change in the unfunded accrued liability due to actuarial experience after the June 30, 2010 valuation.
-Any increases in the unfunded liability arising from legislation enacted after June 30, 2010, are to be amortized over 10 years; and - As directed by Act 2010-120, use pension rate collars to moderate the rise of annual employer pension contribution rates to reach the full actuarially determined contribution funding level in a budgetarily sound manner and within a financially responsible period of time.
-Effective with the fiscal year during which the pension rate collar no longer applies, the employer contribution rate will be the actuarially determined pension contribution rate, subject to a new minimum employer contribution rate that will be the employer pension normal cost rate.
-Effective with the June 30, 2015 valuation (FY2016/2017), the pension rate collars no longer apply.
+Any increases in the unfunded liability arising from legislation enacted after June 30, 2010, are to be amortized over 10 years.